 Amazon painstakingly created a customer base and then worked hard on growing it by providing everything a consumer may possibly need.
 The marketplace expanded to support the customers and the customer base grew as a response to more products and feedback from its loyal userbase.

 It’s a self-fulfilling cycle of growth.
 Amazon looks at the needs of their customers and then creates the products to fill them.
 As shoppers looked for convenient ways to order food online, Amazon jumped in with Restaurants.
 Driving in the vicinity of the grocery store but no time to actually shop?
 Use Amazon Fresh Pickup.

-The chief advantage of this organic growth is that it increases Amazon’s chances of success with these new ventures.
+The chief advantage of this organic growth is that it increases Amazon’s chances of success with these new ventures, as the history of Amazon Prime shows.
 Amazon’s access to data means they can build a product based on real need.Their brand recognition, marketing as the one stop shop and history of diverse solutions keep them at the forefront of the consumer’s mind.

 Despite the multiple benefits, the organic approach to growth isn’t all sunshine and order deliveries.
 It is a slower path.
-Amazon built customer loyalty and slowly released products as competitors emerged.
+As Amazon competitors emerged, Amazon built customer loyalty and slowly released products.
 It took 4 years to move from the book-only market.
 Prime launched in 2005 as a shipping service and took 12 years to get to the private label stage it’s at today.
 AmazonFresh launched in 2007, before the market for food pick-up really existed in the US.
 The road to total dominion is long.

 Walmart’s e-commerce explosion